Overview

 2.1.1 Keyboard

-Ensure the button is keyboard-accessible by making it focusable and providing a keyboard shortcut if necessary (W3C, 2018).
+Ensure the 'Back to top' button is keyboard-accessible by making it focusable and providing a keyboard shortcut if necessary (W3C, 2018).

 2.4.7 Focus Visible

-Make sure the button has a visible focus indicator when accessed using a keyboard (W3C, 2018).
+Make sure the 'Back to top' button has a visible focus indicator when accessed using a keyboard (W3C, 2018).

 3.2.4 Consistent Identification